The Answer to Excess Skin after Weight-Loss Surgery

 It takes months to heal 100%, but most people have returned to work within two weeks after the procedure.

 Usually, it is best to wait a full year after your weight-loss surgery before undergoing the panniculectomy.
-Ask us about pricing, as we are always seeking to find ways to reduce costs for our patients.
+Pricing well depend on a variety of factors, however we are always seeking to find ways to reduce costs for our patients.
+Ask us about our pricing.

 Similar Recent Posts